Abdelrahman3ly/Product-Sales-Analysis/README.md

 we want to know some question to help decision makers to make decisions , i want to know which country sold out more product and max rate for every country, want to know which year sales and month declined and increased , and which product and sub category sold out more. to answer this quesitions , i have used some analytical tools like Excel , Python and Ms PowerBI .
-I have made data cleansing with python : remove dublicated , remove null values and understand dataset using some statistical methods and charts
+-- I have made data cleansing with python : remove dublicated , remove null values and understand dataset using some statistical methods and charts
+-- I have made some data cleansing with excel : remove unnecessary columns and rename columns -- I have made dashboard using power bi that make final analysis to help stakeholders to make decisions